How do you pronounce your last name?

 Can you send me an ARC?

-Unfortunately, I receive very few of these, and I need them for specific purposes.
+Unfortunately, I receive very few advance reader copies, and I need them for specific purposes.
 But you can request one from my publisher by filling out this form.

 How did you get your agent?
 Do you have any tips?